 Managing your personal finances doesn’t stop at making sure you have enough money in the bank for your debit orders to go off each month.

 When you manage your finances well, you plan for the near and distant future, and you need all the tools you can get to do this job well.
 Your credit report is one such tool that gives you great insight into your finances.

 If you aren’t used to it, checking your credit report, bank statements, and credit card bills seem like an impossible task.
 However, if you make a habit out of it, you’ll know where your money goes, and you’ll be able to plan ahead.

 You’ll go from living from paycheque to paycheque to planning and saving.
 It doesn’t matter who you are, as soon as you see some growth in your finances, you tend to want to do better.

 We are all too aware of identity theft and hope that it never happens to us.
 The problem is that there are times that you won’t even know that you were a victim until it is too late.

 Reviewing your credit report is one of the easiest ways to determine if your identity is still your own.
 As you comb through it, you will probably notice accounts that don’t belong to you.
 At least then you’ll know that you have been compromised and can begin setting things straight again.

 Although credit reports are accurate, apart from fraud, there will be times where errors slip into the mix.
-These errors could have a negative impact on your score, and when you pick up on it, you’ll be able to address it.
+These errors could have a negative impact on your score, and when you pick up on them, you’ll be able to address them.
 All credit reports come with dispute instructions that you can follow to set the record straight.